TikhonJelvis/RL-book/book/chapter13/chapter13.md

 Then the score function is given by:
 $$\nabla_{\bm{\theta}} \log \pi(s,a; \bm{\theta}) = \frac {(a - \bm{\phi}(s)^T \cdot \bm{\theta}) \cdot \bm{\phi}(s)} {\sigma^2}$$

-This is easily extensible to multi-dimensional continuous action spaces by considering a multi-dimensional gaussian distribution for the Policy.
+This is easily extensible to multi-dimensional continuous action spaces by considering a multi-dimensional Gaussian distribution for the Policy.

 The intuitive interpretation is that the score function for an action $a$ is proportional to the feature vector for given state $s$ scaled by the "advantage" of the action $a$ over the mean action (note: each $a \in \mathbb{R}$).